jdheyburn/jdheyburn.co.uk/content/blog/managed-aws-patch-baselines-terraform/index.md

 ## Patch Baselines in an Enterprise Environment

+When managing Terraform in an enterprise environment, it is a best practice to split up the infrastructure on the structure of the teams working on them, known as workspaces.
+This is something advised by [Terraform themselves](https://www.terraform.io/docs/cloud/guides/recommended-practices/part1.html#the-recommended-terraform-workspace-structure).
+For example, you would have a workspace for billing, and one for networking.
+That way you can ensure teams can work effectively without treading on each others' toes.

-In an enterprise environment, you are more than likely to have a team dedicated to defining security policies, who will also write up patching policies.
-These policies will be followed by individual product teams to understand at minimum what patches should be installed on a server, and how quickly to install them.
+The same principle can be applied to a security team that defines security policies, who will also write up patching policies.
+These policies will be followed by teams working in different workspaces to understand at minimum what patches should be installed on a server, and how quickly to install them.

 > Check out the University of Exeter’s own [patching policy](https://www.exeter.ac.uk/media/level1/academicserviceswebsite/it/recordsmanagementservice/policydocuments/Patch_Management_Policy_FINAL.pdf) for an example.